needle-tools/needle-engine-support/documentation/scripting.md

 ## Creating a new component
-Scripts are written in [TypeScript](https://www.typescriptlang.org/docs/) (recommended) or JavaScript.
+Scripts are written in TypeScript (recommended) or JavaScript.
 There are two ways to add custom scripts to your project:

 - Simply add a file with an `.ts` or `.js` extension inside `src/scripts/` in your generated project directory, for example `src/scripts/MyFirstScript.ts`

 - Unity specific:
-  Organize your code into NPM Definition Files.
+  Organize your code into NPM Definition Files (npm packages).
 These help you to modularize and re-use code between projects and if you are familiar with web development they are in fact regular npm packages that are installed locally.
   In Unity you can create NpmDef files via `Create > NPM Definition` and then add TypeScript files by right-clicking an NpmDef file and selecting `Create > TypeScript`.
 Please see [this chapter](./project-structure.md#npm-definition-files) for more information.

-In both approaches, source directories are watched for changes and C# components are regenerated whenever a change is detected.
+In both approaches, source directories are watched for changes and C# stub components or Blender panels are regenerated whenever a change is detected.
 Changes to the source files also result in a hot reload of the running website – you don't have to wait for Unity to recompile the C# components.
 This makes iterating on code pretty much instant.

 You can even have multiple component types inside one file (e.g. you can declare `export class MyComponent1` and `export class MyOtherComponent` in the same Typescript file).